top of page

 Where to confirm the rule in your policy documents

-So what does “5-year ART” mean?
+So what does '5-year ART' mean?
 In many cases, it points to a section of the policy where renewal behavior is described across a five-year period or after an initial premium guarantee.
-The exact meaning depends on the carrier’s contract language.
+The exact meaning depends on the carrier's contract language.
+A 5-year ART reference can appear in policies that have a guaranteed initial period followed by annual rate changes, and it also appears in some employer-sponsored group structures - so context matters when you encounter this term on a quote.
+Rather than guessing what the spec line means, asking the carrier or agent to identify the specific policy provision it refers to takes seconds and produces a definitive answer.

 Need a refresher on term policy basics and common terms?
 Start here: https://www.careproinsurance.com/instant-term-life-insurance